semio/ddf_utils/README.md

 ```$ pip3 install git+https://github.com/semio/ddf_utils.git```

+### For Windows users

+If you encounter `failed to create process.` when you run the `ddf` command, please
+try updating setuptools to latest version:

+`> pip3 install -U setuptools`

+and then reinstall ddf_utils should fix the problem.

 ## Commandline helper

 we provide a commandline utility `ddf` for etl tasks.
 For now supported commands are: